awsdocs/amazon-lightsail-developer-guide/doc_source/amazon-lightsail-enabling-container-services-custom-domains.md

 1. Choose the name of the container service for which you want to view the enabled custom domains\.

 1. Locate the custom domain values in the heading of the container service management page, as shown in the following example\.
 These are the custom domains that are currently enabled for the container service\.
-![\[Custom domains for a container service in the Lightsail console\]](https://d9yljz1nd5001.cloudfront.net/en_us/1490b6b36a8ed9d4b2232825b79c8222/images/container-service-custom-domains-heading.png)
+![\[Custom domains for a container service in the Lightsail console\]](https://d9yljz1nd5001.cloudfront.net/en_us/f1c62fa5316bf1df017e7afb5a0e0a21/images/container-service-custom-domains-heading.png)

 1. On the container service management page, choose the **Custom domains** tab\.

-   The certificates currently attached to your container service, and the custom domains being used under each attached certificate, are listed under the **Custom domain SSL/TLS certificates** section of the page\.
+   The custom domains being used under each attached certificate, are listed under the **Custom domain SSL/TLS certificates** section of the page\.
+The certificates currently attached to your container service, are listed under the **Attached certificates** section\.
-![\[Custom domain certificates for a container service in the Lightsail console\]](https://d9yljz1nd5001.cloudfront.net/en_us/1490b6b36a8ed9d4b2232825b79c8222/images/container-service-custom-domains-certificate.png)

 ## Enable custom domains for a container service<a name="container-service-enable-custom-domains"></a>